cosmix/percy/README.md

 ## Additional Features

-- Auto-approve for file read and write operations only applies to file within the workspace
+- Auto-approve for file read and write operations only applies to files/folders within the workspace
 - Separate model selection/options for PLAN and ACT modes
 - Full support for Claude Sonnet 3.7 'extended thinking' mode with configurable token budget for thinking and max (output) tokens
 - Improved UI for Reasoning models